aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/work-with-document-properties/_index.md

 The [DocumentProperty](https://apireference.aspose.com/words/net/aspose.words.properties/documentproperty) class allows you to get the name, value, and type of a document property.
 [Value](http://www.aspose.com/api/net/words/aspose.words.properties/documentproperty/properties/value) returns an object, but there is a set of methods allowing you to get the property value converted to a specific type.
 After you get to know what type the property is, you can use one of the **DocumentProperty.ToXXX** methods, such as **DocumentProperty.**[ToString](https://apireference.aspose.com/words/net/aspose.words.properties/documentproperty/methods/tostring) and **DocumentProperty.**[ToInt](https://apireference.aspose.com/words/net/aspose.words.properties/documentproperty/methods/toint), to obtain the value of the appropriate type.

-The following code example demonstrates how to enumerate all built-in and custom properties in a document:
+The following code example shows how to enumerate all built-in and custom properties in a document:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Document-DocProperties-EnumerateProperties.cs" >}}